Azure/dedicated-hosts-manager/README.md

     ```json
     {
         "name": "StorageConnectionString",
+        "value": "<Your storage connection string>",
+    },
+    {
+        "name": "RedisConnectionString",
-        "value": "Storage connection string",
+        "value": "<Your redis connection string>",
     }
     ```

+6. Integrate the Dedicated Host Manager library/function to proxy create/delete VM calls for your existing code.
-2. Deploy the Dedicated Host Manager Test function in your subscription with the below config.
+7. If needed, deploy the Dedicated Host Manager Test client (function) in your resource group with the below config.

     _Application settings:_
     ```json